haile12michael12/system-design-challenges/system-design-challenges-50/day37/README.md

 # Day 37 - Search-as-a-Service Prototype

 ## Challenge Description
-Search-as-a-Service Prototype - Index, shard, and query at scale.
+Index, shard, and query at scale.
 Goal: Create a search platform.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge